trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Nginx translates all incomplete `listen` directives by substituting missing values with their default values.
+  > NGINX translates all incomplete `listen` directives by substituting missing values with their default values.

-  > Nginx will only evaluate the `server_name` directive when it needs to distinguish between server blocks that match to the same level in the listen directive.
+  > NGINX will only evaluate the `server_name` directive when it needs to distinguish between server blocks that match to the same level in the listen directive.

   > Set IP address and port number to prevents soft mistakes which may be difficult to debug.